ticklemetintine/eleventy-netlify/src/investor/20-year-returns-outlook.md

         approach takes into account our views of long term macroeconomic fundamentals over the next 20 years, adjusted for current market valuations. "
+section_2:
+  title: Projection Based on Economic Fundamentals
+  quicklink_id: projection-economic-fundamentals
+  content:
+    - writeup: "In projecting economic fundamentals, we make more granular year-to-year assumptions for the first five years, and transit to more general assumptions based on longer term fundamentals as we go beyond 10 years.
+This &ldquo;pathing&rdquo; approach incorporates assumptions about changes in economic conditions over time.
+We do not assume an equilibrium return that remains unchanged over the 20-year period, nor do we assume a reversion to the historical mean. "
+      image: /images/uploads/economic_scenario_pathing.svg
+      image_caption: Economic Scenario Pathing (Illustrative)
 ---